OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 #### Static Analysis

-Check the source code for any of the following mis-configurations.
+Check the source code for any of the following misconfigurations.

 ##### Insufficient Key Length

-Every encryption algorithm becomes vulnerable to brute-force attacks when an insufficient key size is used.
+Even the most secure encryption algorithm becomes vulnerable to brute-force attacks when an insufficient key size is used.

 Ensure that used key length fulfill [accepted industry standards](https://www.enisa.europa.eu/publications/algorithms-key-size-and-parameters-report-2014 "ENISA Algorithms, key size and parameters report 2014").
 Also verify the used [security "Crypto" provider on the Android platform](https://android-developers.googleblog.com/2016/06/security-crypto-provider-deprecated-in.html "Security Crypto provider on the Android platform deprecated in Android N").

-##### Weak AES Block Mode
+##### Weak AES Configuration

+###### Block Mode

-As the name implies, block-based encryption is performed upon discrete input blocks, e.g., 128 bit blocks when using AES.
+Block-based encryption is performed upon discrete input blocks, e.g., 128 bit blocks when using AES.
 If the plain-text is larger than the block-size, it is internally split up into blocks of the given input size and encryption is performed upon each block.
 The so called block mode defines, if the result of one encrypted block has any impact upon subsequently encrypted blocks.

 The [ECB (Electronic Codebook)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29 "Electronic Codebook (ECB)") encryption mode should not be used, as it is basically divides the input into blocks of fixed size and each block is encrypted separately.
 For example, if an image is encrypted utilizing the ECB block mode, then the input image is split up into multiple smaller blocks.
 Each block might represent a small area of the original image.
 Each of which is encrypted using the same secret input key.
 If input blocks are similar, e.g., each input block is just a white background, the resulting encrypted output block will also be the same.
 While each block of the resulting encrypted image is encrypted, the overall structure of the image will still be recognizable within the resulting encrypted image.